MoBakour/potatodb/README.md

 #### setRoot

-The `setRoot()` method is used to define location and name of the databases directory, which will later host the databases.
+The `setRoot()` method is used to define the location and the name of the databases directory, which will later host the databases.
 The method takes two arguments: first is the directory name `__dirname`, and second is the desired name of the databases directory (defaults to "databases").

 ```js
 setRoot(__dirname, "databases");